Educational Assistance Programs

 Bank of Hawaii believes in providing our employees with opportunities and options to enhance their development, both professionally and personally.

-Bank of Hawaii has a Tuition Assistance Program (TAP) and a recently launched College Assistance Program (CAP) - two uniquely designed programs specifically for bank employees who have a desire to obtain and/or continue their quest for a degree.
+Bank of Hawaii has a Tuition Assistance Program (TAP) and a College Assistance Program (CAP) - two uniquely designed programs specifically for bank employees who have a desire to obtain and/or continue their quest for a degree.